caiolaytynher/change-theme/README.md

 python change_theme.py gruvbox
 ```

-In my system, I've created a [shell
+In my case, I've created a [shell
 script](https://github.com/caiolaytynher/custom-bash-scripts)
 linked to a menu launcher to do it for me.
+The script mentioned
+is the `change-theme.sh`.